J0MSNGRpL2k24/simple-todo-list-html-css-js-bootstrap/README.md

-# simple-todo-list-html-css-js-bootstrap
-Simple To-Do List App (frontend only) built with HTML, CSS, JavaScript, and Bootstrap.
+Simple to do list website with HTML, CSS, and JavaScript Click Add to add a new task
+Lorem ipsum on the box it is just a example

+Author:
+Jovan Oberto Mishael Sinaga